 As a field of systematic academic inquiry, public finance arose before economics or political economy.
-For instance, more than 90 professors in public finance practiced in Europe before the first was appointed in political economy at Oxford (Backhaus 2002, p.
+For instance, more than 90 professors in public finance had already been appointed, more than 30 chairs established in Europe, before the first chair was established in political economy (Backhaus 2002, p.
 615).
 The first scholars of public finance were the cameralists, who emerged in central Europe in the 16th century.
 For a long time after its cameralist founding, public finance was conceived as a multi-disciplinary field of study, and most certainly not simply a subset of economic theory.
 Actually, the obverse would rather be true.
 Public finance in the cameralist tradition included the starting points of what later became economic theory, but it included much more.
 The object that public finance scholarship examined, the public household, was examined in a manner that sought to integrate the economic, political, legal, and administrative elements of public finance.